PsiACE/psiace/src/content/post/2025-03-11-nebulagraph-mcp-server.md

 3. **Built-in Operator Templates**:
    - Implements templates for common operations like path search and neighbor discovery, allowing language models to quickly call these tools as needed and gain initial insights into graph data.

 To demonstrate its effectiveness, I built a simple example using LlamaIndex’s McpToolSpec and ReActAgent.
-Below is a screenshot of the corresponding setup:
+Below is a screenshot:

 ![LlamaIndex with NebulaGraph MCP](../../../public/images/nebulagraph-mcp-server/llamaindex-with-nebulagraph-mcp.png)